Chapter 1. Red Hat OpenStack Services on OpenShift overview

 The Red Hat OpenStack Services on OpenShift (RHOSO) IaaS services are implemented as a collection of Operators running on a Red Hat OpenShift Container Platform (RHOCP) cluster.
 These Operators manage the compute, storage, networking, and other services for your RHOSO cloud.

-Red Hat recommends using the Red Hat OpenShift Container Platform (RHOCP) OperatorHub to obtain all Operators.
+You use the Red Hat OpenShift Container Platform (RHOCP) OperatorHub to obtain and create the OpenStack Operator.

 The OpenStack Operator (openstack-operator